mewa/mewa.github.io/_posts/2017-05-16-kotlin-with-dagger-android-example.md

 Also, if you don't plan to use Java at all in your Dagger graph you can exclude the `annotationProcessor` lines but I thought I'd show them here just for completness' sake.

 Apart from the dependencies there are a couple more steps you have to take.
 First of all, your application needs to implement `HasActivityInjector` interface, which consists of adding a simple method and a field which then gets injected.
+The easiest step to do is to simply extend the `DaggerApplication` class, which also implements interfaces for injecting to other components such as `Fragment`s or `Service`s (you can see [the source](https://github.com/google/dagger/blob/master/java/dagger/android/DaggerApplication.java#L36) for more).

 {% highlight kotlin %}
-class App : Application(), HasActivityInjector {
+class App : DaggerApplication() {
-    @Inject lateinit var activityInjector: DispatchingAndroidInjector<Activity>

-    override fun activityInjector(): AndroidInjector<Activity> {
+    override fun applicationInjector(): AndroidInjector<out DaggerApplication> {
-        return activityInjector
+        return DaggerAppComponent.builder().create(this)
     }

-    override fun onCreate() {
-        super.onCreate()
-        DaggerAppComponent.create()
-                .inject(this)
 }
-}
 {% endhighlight %}

-Graph creation stays the same as in vanilla dagger, except for 2 things -- you have to add a module (or modules) providing Activities to which you are going to inject dependencies as well as the helper `AndroidInjectorModule` to the main app component.
+Graph creation stays the same as in vanilla dagger, except for a couple things -- you have to add a module (or modules) providing Activities to which you are going to inject dependencies as well as the helper `AndroidSupportInjectionModule` to the main app component.
+Your component will also need to extend `AndroidInjector` and include the respective `Component.Builder`.

 {%highlight kotlin %}
+@Singleton
 @Component(modules = arrayOf(
-		AndroidInjectionModule::class,
+        AndroidSupportInjectionModule::class,
         ApiModule::class,
         ActivitiesModule::class
+))
-)) interface AppComponent {
+interface AppComponent : AndroidInjector<App> {

-	fun inject(app: App)
+    @Component.Builder
+    abstract class Builder : AndroidInjector.Builder<App>()

 }
 {% endhighlight %}

-A quick way of adding an activity module is to use the `@ContributesAndroidInjector` annotation
+A quick way of adding an activity module is to use the `@ContributesAndroidInjector` annotation.
+Please note that the scope annotations are *optional*.
 {% highlight kotlin %}
 @Module
 abstract class ActivitiesModule {